Our Epic Vacation: Day 2, Part A

 After the pony rides, we went into the carriage house to learn some of the things that Laura and her family did to survive.
 We learned how to make hay twists, which is what they had to do to stay warm during The Long Winter since there are no trees on the prairie, and therefore, no wood to burn.
 We learned how to grind wheat in a hand coffee grinder.
 We learned how to make rope, and the girls each got their own rope to take home as a souvenir.

 All of that was awesome, but the girls’ favorite thing was making their corncob dolls.
 Laura had a corncob doll in Little House in the Big Woods, remember?
-Chloe promptly named hers Susan, just like Laura.
+My middle daughter promptly named hers Susan, just like Laura.

 After that, the girls skip-roped their way to the little church and we took a little tour there.

 We had such a wonderful time doing and seeing all of these things.
-After we went to the gift shop and we were eating some snacks outside on the picnic table, Chloe said, “I am so happy right now!”
+After we went to the gift shop and we were eating some snacks outside on the picnic table, my middle daughter proclaimed, “I am so happy right now!”

 Which is just how these vacations should be.
-I’m not going to say that Chloe or anyone else was happy all the time, but the fact that she was happy right then was enough for me.
+I’m not going to say that particular daughter or anyone else was happy all the time, but the fact that she was happy right then was enough for me.

 I love this.
 So darn jealous.